pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 myCounter.decrement(2);
 ```

 For sure, when just one function is being returned, it can also be wrapped into an object, but it doesn't have to.
-If more than one function need to be returned, they must be returned inside an object, like in the example above.
-We could also have functions inside of the `counter` functions which we don't want to expose to the global (outer) scope.
+If more than one function are being returned, they must be wrapped into an object, like in the example above.
+We could also have functions inside of the `counter` functions which we didn't want to expose to the global (outer) scope.
 For instance, we could have a separate function for logging the `currentValue`:

 ```JavaScript
 function counter(initValue) {